All Products

 3. Register the Dify service

-Access the External IP.
-To register and use the Dify platform, follow the on-screen instructions for Setting up an admin account (including an email address, username, and password).
+On the Dify setup page, follow the on-screen instructions to configure an admin account with an email address, username, and password.

 image